morestart/TAFA-LAMS/README.md

 ### 2.Rewrite TAFA-LAMS/config.py

-This file contents the config of TAFA-LAMS, you need rewrite the config file according to your data.
+This file contains the configuration of TAFA-LAMS.
+You need to rewrite the config file according to your data.
-You can build your config file according to the following template:
+You can build your config file using the following template:
 ```python
 params = [
     {